 See Related: Things to do in Two Harbors, MN

-If you do have a boat, this park also features a boat launch for you start your cruising journey.
+If you do have a boat, this park also features a boat launch for you to start your cruising journey.
 The dam is the start of Minnehaha Creek, which curves all the way through the Twin Cities to eventually end up at Minnehaha Falls.

 Minnehaha Falls then feeds into the Mississippi River, so… Lake Minnetonka travels a very very long way.
 If you think about it, in a way, people from all over the U.S. are “purifying themselves in Lake Minnetonka” as Prince famously said.

 See Related: Best Minnesota State Parks